aayushd97/Data-Analytics-Portfolio/README.md

 [Dashboard Code Using Plotly, Dash](IBM-Data-Analyst-Specialization-Data-Visualization-Project/Dashboard-Code.py) [Dashboard](https://aayushd97-8051.theianext-1-labs-prod-misc-tools-us-east-0.proxy.cognitiveclass.ai/)

 Description: In this assignment I was tasked with creating plots which answer questions for analysing "historical_automobile_sales" data to understand the historical trends in automobile sales during recession periods.
 This project involved analyzing the dataset through visualizations using MatPlotLib, Seaborn, and Folium.
-It is also involved creating a dashboard using Dash.
+It is also involved creating a dashboard using Dash and Plotly - however, this part of the project was slightly more guided than the others.

 Skills: Data Visualization, Seaborn, Matplotlib, Folium, Dash